merinanto/Election_Analysis/README.md

 The analysis of the election show that:

 •	There are  369,711 votes cast in the election.

+•	The counties were:
+         Jefferson
+         Denver
+         Arapahoe

+• Denver has received largest vote turnover.

 • The candidates were:

   Charles Casper Stockham
   Diana DeGette
   Raymon Anthony Doane

 • The candidate results are:

     Charles Casper Stockham: received 23.1% of the vote.
     Diana DeGette: received 73.8% of the vote.
     Raymon Anthony Doane: received 3.1% of the vote.

- • The winner of the election was:
+    The winner of the election was:

-        Diana DeGette received 73.8% of the vote  and 272,892 votes has won the election
+       Diana DeGette who received 73.
+8 % of the vote and 272,892 votes has won the election .

 Analysis is updated at https://github.com/merinanto/Election_Analysis/tree/main/analysis

 Improvement: